Cocoanut Grove fire: Fire

 Official reports state that the fire started around 10:15 pm in the Melody Lounge.
 Goody Goodelle, a young pianist and singer, was performing on a revolving stage surrounded by artificial palm trees.
 The lounge was lit by low-powered light bulbs in coconut-styled sconces beneath the fronds.
 A young man, possibly a soldier, had unscrewed a light bulb to give himself and his date privacy while kissing.
 Stanley Tomaszewski, a 16-year-old busboy, was instructed to put the light back on by tightening the bulb.
 He stepped up onto a chair to reach the light in the darkened corner.
 Unable to see the bulb, he lit a match to illuminate the area, tightened the bulb, and extinguished the match.
-Witnesses first saw flames in the fronds, which were just below the ceiling, immediately afterward.
-Though the lit match had been close to the same fronds where the fire was seen to have begun, the official report determined that Tomaszewski's actions could not be found to be the source of the fire, which "will be entered into the records of this department as being of unknown origin."
+Immediately afterward, witnesses first saw flames in the fronds, which were just below the ceiling.
+Though the lit match had been close to the fronds where the fire was seen to begin, the official report determined that Tomaszewski's actions could not be found to be the source of the fire, which "will be entered into the records of this department as being of unknown origin."

 Despite waiters' efforts to douse the fire with water, it spread along the fronds of the palm tree decoration.
 In a final desperate attempt to separate the burning fronds from the fabric-covered false ceiling, the decoration was pulled away from the corner, taking with it a triangular plywood panel at the ceiling level and opening the enclosed space above the false ceiling.
 The fire then spread to the false ceiling, which rapidly burned, showering patrons with sparks and burning shreds of fabric.
 Flames raced up the stairway to the main level, with embers landing on patrons fleeing up the stairs.
 A fireball burst through the front entryway and spread through the remaining club areas, through the adjacent Caricature Bar, down a corridor to the Broadway Lounge, and across the central restaurant and dance floor, as the orchestra was beginning its evening show.
 Flames raced faster than patrons could move, followed by thick clouds of smoke.
 Within five minutes, flames and smoke had spread to the entire nightclub.
 Some patrons were instantly overcome by smoke as they sat in their seats.
 Others crawled through the smoky darkness, trying to find exits, all but one of which were either not functioning or hidden in nonpublic areas.